snknitin/tf.learn/README.md

     * Placeholders are initially empty but they need to be declared with an expected data type(like tf.float32) and shape of the data
     * You get a error if you try to run a variable without initializing.
 Use **init = tf.global_variables_initialzer()** and sess.run(init)
     * **initializer = tf.variance_scaling_initializer()** allows the intializer to adapt to the size of the weight tensors.
 This is useful for stacked autoencoders.
 Now initialize weights for each layer with the initializer
+    * Variable scope - Allows modular sections or subsets of parameters to reuse that module

+            with tf.varaible_scope('gen',reuse=True):

  * Regression and Classificaton tasks
     * **error = tf.reduce_sum()** and tf.reduce_mean() to get cost functions
     * **optimizer = tf.train.GradientDescentOptimizer(learning_rate)** and **train = optimizer.minimize(error)**